Koredotcom/docs/docs/xo/automation/testing/regression-testing/batch-testing.md

 **Note**: The Batch Testing dashboard displays the summary of test coverage, performance, and training recommendations for multiple test suites based on validations of the intent identification capabilities of your NLU model.
 The **Health and Monitoring** dashboard is a one-stop place that displays this information for the individual test suite(s) the user selects.
 [Learn More](../health-and-monitoring/virtual-assistants-health-and-monitoring/){:target="_blank"}.

 To conduct a batch test, you can use predefined test suites available in the builder or create your own custom test suites.
 Based on your requirement, the test suites can be run to view the desired results.
-This option can be accessed from the **Testing -> Regression Testing -> Batch Testing** option from the left navigation menu.
+This option can be accessed from the **Automation > Testing > Regression Testing** from the left navigation menu, and then the **Batch Testing** tab..

 ## **Best Practices**